JuzerShakir/track_driver_travel_logs/README.md

 I have successfully solved this problem using ruby language and the solution can be found in `ver_1.rb` & `ver_2.rb` files.

-The initial solution I came up with is in the file `ver_1.rb`, where I have used combination of arrays & hashes to get to the appropraite solution.
-Whereas, in the `ver_2.rb` file I have used only hashes, levaraging the rich methods that ruby provides.
+The initial solution I came up with is in the file `ver_1.rb`, where I have used combination of arrays & hashes to get to the appropriate solution.
+Whereas, in the `ver_2.rb` file I have used only hashes, leveraging the rich methods that ruby provides.

-Both soultion files achieve correct results but the main difference you will find is in the code. `ver_1.rb` uses arrays extensively and is almost impossible to follow what the code does if comments didn't exist.
+Both solution files achieve correct results but the main difference you will find is in the code. `ver_1.rb` uses arrays extensively and is almost impossible to follow what the code does if comments didn't exist.
 The updated solution, `ver_2.rb` is short and the code itself is understandable to most extent even for non-programmers.

-Here's a short video where I demostrate running both solution files in terminal:
+Here's a short video where I demonstrate running both solution files in terminal:

 [![Video Thumbnail](assets/yt-thumbnail.png)](https://www.youtube.com/watch?v=QUsJcMB4z5E "Track Driver Travel Logs")

 #### 💎 Libraries Used

 - _time_

 #### 📋 Local Execution

-Clone this repo, navigate to the appropraite directory and run the following commands in Terminal:
+Clone this repo, navigate to the appropriate directory and run the following commands in Terminal:

 ```bash
 ruby ver_1.rb
 ```

 or

 ```bash